I Don’t Want To Take My Partner Home Because I’m Ashamed Of My Family

 Advertisement

-He has met my mum and dad before on separate occasions but we’ve never had a big family gathering and essentially I don’t want him to have to endure it.
+He has met my mom and dad before on separate occasions but we’ve never had a big family gathering and essentially I don’t want him to have to endure it.

 The problem is the way my family behaves.
 I love them but they can be very full-on for outsiders.
 They are belligerent drunks, incredibly judgmental and in many ways the opposite of my partner.
 He is kind and quiet and loving and though I know he won’t judge them I don’t want to put him through that, especially as he doesn’t drink.
 When I raised this with him he said that he wants to be with me and if that means being with my family then so be it.